Orthogonal and Linear Regressions and Pencils of Confocal Quadrics: The directional regressions and ellipsoids

 where $\alpha, \beta$ are some scalars and $\alpha\ne 0$.
 Since $\mathbf{n}$ is a unit vector, i.e. $g(\mathbf{n})=\langle\mathbf{n},\mathbf{n}\rangle-1=0$, in order to find the directional hyperplane of regression, we need to find the conditional extremum.
 Let us denote by $\mu$ the Lagrange multiplier.
 Thus,

 only if the vectors $J_C\textbf{n}$ and $\textbf{w}_0$ are collinear.
 We get that $ \hat n_w=J_C^{-1}\mathbf{w}_0 $ is the vector orthogonal to the directional hyperplane of regression in the direction $w$.
-On the other hand, $J_C^{-1}\mathbf{w}_0$ is orthogonal to the tangent hyperplane of the ellipsoid of concentration \eqref{eq:concentellipsoid} at its point $W$.
-See Fig. \ref{fig:dirregcondk}.
-This proves the theorem. \end{proof} A statement similar to the last theorem can be extracted from \cite{Dem}, based on different considerations.
+On the other hand, $J_C^{-1}\mathbf{w}_0$ is orthogonal to the tangent hyperplane of the data ellipsoid \eqref{eq:concentellipsoid} at its point $W$.
+See Fig. 10.
+This proves the theorem. \end{proof}